 Read More About Water Issues:

 - Water Damage: Categories and What to do now!

 - Water Leaking From Furnace: What Should You Do!

 - Low Hot Water Pressure: What to do and where to check

 - Wood Floor Water Damage: What You Need To Know and Do

 What to do when you notice water leaking from a furnace

-If you can identify what the issue is and where the leak is coming from then you need to contact a licensed repair person.
+If you cannot identify the issue and where the leak is coming from, you need to contact a licensed repair person.
 Water leaking from your furnace is an issue that needs to be dealt with immediately.
-If you can shut it down then it is best to do so while you wait for the technician to arrive.
+If you can shut it down, it is best to do so while waiting for the technician to arrive.